Killing of suspected Iranian nuclear mastermind risks confrontation as Trump exits

 “One purpose is simply to inflict as much damage to Iran economically and to its nuclear program while they can, and the other could be to complicate President Biden’s ability to resume diplomacy and resume the nuclear deal,” said Malley, adding that he would not speculate on who was behind Friday’s killing.

-A U.S. official confirmed earlier this month that Trump had asked military aides for a plan for a possible strike on Iran.
-Trump decided against it at the time because of the risk of a wider Middle East conflict.

-Last January, Trump ordered a U.S. drone strike in Baghdad that killed Qassem Soleimani, Iran’s most powerful military commander.
-Iran retaliated by firing missiles at a U.S. base in Iraq, the closest the two foes have come to war in decades.
+In January, Trump ordered a U.S. drone strike in Baghdad that killed Qassem Soleimani, Iran’s most powerful military commander.
+Iran retaliated by firing missiles at a U.S. base in Iraq.

+U.S. Senator Chris Murphy, the top Democrat on the U.S. Senate’s Middle East subcommittee, said on Twitter “this assassination does not make America, Israel or the world safer.”

+U.N.
+Secretary-General Antonio Guterres urged restraint to avoid an escalation of tensions, his spokesman said.

 ‘REMEMBER THAT NAME’